Rawanduz, a town in Iraqi Kurdistan, is a true gem and Iraq’s best-kept secret.

 Undoubtedly, the best time to visit is in March, April or May.
 Everything will be green, lush, and beautiful.
 In March, you will still be able to see snow on the high peaks of Korek Mountain, which makes an amazing backdrop for photos.

-When I was visiting it was Ramadan, it is actually even the perfect time to visit this area because there was no one there.
+When I visited, it was Ramadan, which is actually the perfect time to visit this area since there was no one there.
 Usually, many Kurdish people go picnicking and enjoying the outdoors there, but during Ramadan, you will not see anyone.

 But please don’t go hiking if you are fasting.
 It is essential to eat and drink enough.